MiniXC/typst-projects/thesis/chapters/09_measuring.typ

 ==== Compared Objective Metrics

-To contextualise the performance of TTSDS2, we compared it against 16 other publicly available objective metrics using the VERSA evaluation toolkit #citep(<shi_versa_2024>) and other sources.
+To contextualise the performance of TTSDS2, we compared it against 16 other publicly available objective metrics using the VERSA evaluation toolkit @shi_versa_2024.
 This comparison set included signal-based metrics (#abbr.l[STOI], #abbr.l[PESQ], #abbr.l[MCD]), several model-based #abbr.a[MOS] predictors (UTMOS, UTMOSv2, NISQA-MOS, DNSMOS, SQUIM-MOS), speaker similarity metrics based on different embeddings (X-Vector, RawNet3, ECAPA-TDNN), distributional metrics (#abbr.l[FAD]), and multi-dimensional perceptual metrics (Audiobox Aesthetics sub-scores).
 This comprehensive set allows for a thorough analysis of the current state of objective evaluation for high-quality synthetic speech.

 === Results and Discussion